,

 A sign of a gambling problem is feeling regret, self-hatred, frustration, and anger after gambling.
 “How could I be so stupid?
 How could I do…?”
 It can be extra noticeable if you try to stop gambling and relapse.

-Regretting gambling would most likely mean that we gambled too much and that we lost control.
-You can read more in the article ”A Gambler’s Curse”.
+Regretting gambling would most likely mean that we gambled too much and lost control.
+The article ”A Gambler’s Curse” explains this more.

 22. Remember and chase the feeling of winning

 The memory of the first win can remain in a person’s life forever.
-Problem gamblers often describe the chasing of that feeling as how they want to experience it over and over.
-This symptom is based on lived experience from interviews and comments from users on QuitGamble.com.
+Problem gamblers often describe chasing that feeling as wanting to experience it over and over.
+This symptom is based on lived experience from interviews and user comments on QuitGamble.com.

 how withdraw symptoms can be a sign of gambling addiction